 - Assemble the biryani straight away while the rice is still hot.
 You will want to get five layers – rice, chicken, rice, chicken, rice.
 First, put three tablespoons of water and half of the ghee into a deep, heavy-based cooking pot or casserole, then spoon in a third of the rice.
 Sprinkle over about a third of the saffron milk and rosewater, then spread with half of the chicken mixture and a third of the fried onions.

 - Add another third of the rice and repeat as above, using the rest of the chicken.
 Top with the remaining rice and splash with the remaining saffron milk and rosewater.
 Drizzle the remaining ghee around the edges of the rice so that it drips down the inside of the pan.

 - Cover with a well-fitting lid.
 Put over high heat to get the ghee hot and some steam rising – lift up the lid to check.
 As soon as you see steam rising, turn down to very low and cook for 25 minutes.

 - Turn off the heat and stand the biryani, still covered, for five minutes.

 - Turn the biryani out onto a large serving platter.
 Scrape the bottom of the pan to collect the crusty golden pieces from the bottom.
-Scatter with the rest of the crisp onions and toasted cashews and pistachios.
+Scatter with the rest of the crisp onions and the toasted cashews and pistachios.
 Garnish with the coriander sprig and serve.